adrian-baumann/dwd-temp-project/README.md

 ## Prefect

-#TODO: Add stuff from envrc to this part
+TODO: Add stuff from envrc to this part
+TODO: need to programmatically change zone in .dbt/profiles.yaml

 ### Blocks
 With GCS: